7o5/B4cKD00R/README.md

 ## [+] This is for educational purposes only.
 Do not use these python scripts for illegal stuff.[+]

+[-] I named this project "A backdoor python project" but you need more steps to use it as a backdoor.(I won't show the way here.)[-]

 This is a backdoor python project.

 It works for any operating system like Windows, MacOS and Linux with python3 interpreter.